Let Horses Have Their Tails

 Over millions of years horses have developed a complex system of tail signals that enable them to communicate with each other as part of their body language.
 Their tails are used to express their physical and emotional state, not just with each other, but with humans as well (should they choose to pay attention!).

-We are campaigning to see an end to the unnecessary and outdated practice of shaving/clipping the tails of heavy horses for presentation at shows.
+We are campaigning to see an end to the unnecessary and outdated practice of shaving/clipping the majority of tail hair off heavy horses for presentation at shows and will be petitioning Westminster to ban this practice.

 Tail signals communicate irritation, pain, receptiveness to breeding or to warn away suiters.
 They give warning of intent to kick or intent to flee from perceived dangers.
 A mother will communicate with her foal using her tail, and in friendship, horses will stand head to tail, swishing flies from each others faces.